How to divide property if you separate

 There are also special rules about your matrimonial home.
 A matrimonial home is a home that you and your spouse lived in just before you separated.

-If one spouse owned the matrimonial home on the date of marriage and on the date of separation, they have to add the total value of the matrimonial home less any debts on the date of separation.
+If one spouse owned the matrimonial home on the date of marriage and on the date your relationship ended, the home’s total value is shared in the equalization payment.

 Different rules apply to matrimonial homes on reserve land.